luminovang/documentation/interface/classes.md

 ---

+### RoutableInterface

+**Namespace:** `Luminova\Interface\RoutableInterface`

+This interface allows for the implementation of custom routable classes.
+By default, Luminova routing system allows routing request to `Luminova\Base\BaseController`  and `Luminova\Base\BaseCommand`.
+Classes that do not extend these must implement routable interface to ensure routability.

+---

 ### RouterInterface

 **Namespace:** `Luminova\Interface\RouterInterface`

-This interface allows for the implementation of custom routable classes.
-By default, Luminova routing handles `BaseController`, `BaseViewController`, and `ErrorHandlerInterface`.
+This interface allows for the implementation of custom routing system for handling application routing operations.

-Classes that do not extend these must implement this interface to ensure routability.
+> It is strongly recommended to use the default Luminova routing system to take full advantage of all built-in features and minimize implementation overhead.

 ---